Concordium/concordium-client/README.md

      * Use the `x86_64-pc-windows-gnu` toolchain by choosing it during installation or by running `rustup toolchain default stable-x86_64-pc-windows-gnu`.
-   * *Recommended: Set the default Rust version to 1.53 by running `rustup default 1.53`*.
+   * *Recommended after installing: Set the default Rust version to 1.53 by running `rustup default 1.53`*.

 * Install the [protoc](https://github.com/google/proto-lens/blob/master/docs/installing-protoc.md) tool for generating protobuf files:
    * MacOS: `brew install protobuf`